Some links in this post may be affiliate links

-Teddy Bear Vine which is known by the botanical names Cyanotis kewensis and Cyanotis beddomei is a relative of Cyanotis somaliensis (Pussy Ears Vine) which bears larger leaves with pale grey hairs.
+Teddy Bear Vine which is known by the botanical names, Cyanotis kewensis and Cyanotis beddomei, is a relative of Cyanotis somaliensis (Pussy Ears Vine), which bears larger leaves with pale-grey hairs.

 Cyanotis kewensis is a low-maintenance plant and prospers in bright indirect light with 4-6 hours of morning or late afternoon sunshine, warmth of 15-270C, humidity of 50-55% and moderately moist, fertile succulents mix coupled with weekly feeding in the growing season.
-Learn how to grow and care for Teddy Bear Plant.
+Learn how to grow and care for Teddy Bear Vine.

 If you fail to provide the right growing conditions, your Teddy Bear Plant may begin to die.
 Herebelow are 10 reasons why your Teddy Bear Vine may die and how to fix them.